 The BAL is determined in accordance with Appendix 1 of PBP 2019 or the site assessment methodology within AS3959.
-Both approaches are the same and rely on an assessment of vegetation and slope with the separation of a building to determine the BAL.
+Both approaches are the same and rely on an assessment of vegetation and slope with the separation of ab building to determine the BAL.
 The BAL for the site is BAL Low.
 APZ provided within adjoining managed lands to the east and as such, there is no BAL affecting the site as the site is greater than 50m from riparian areas and beyond the 30m buffer from the Category 3 vegetation.
-Table 4 is the construction consideration for the activity.